logicmagix/tide42/README.md

 - Opening second file in right tmux buffer if session is detached with a loaded file in the left (default).

 ## Flags
-- Enable 88 color support (256 is default) with --low-color or -lcUpdate tide42 (anywhere):--update
+- Enable 88 color support (256 is default) with --low-color or -lc
 - Check version: --version
 - Silence log: --quiet
 - Help: --help